man-group/dtale/README.md

  - To build a chart you must pick a value for X & Y inputs which effectively drive what data is along the X & Y axes
  - If your data along the x-axis has duplicates you have three options:
    - specify a group, which will create series for each group
-   - specify an aggregation, you can choose from one of the following: Count, First, Last, Mean, Median, Minimum, MAximum, Standard Deviation, Variance, Mean Absolute Deviation, Product of All Items, Sum
+   - specify an aggregation, you can choose from one of the following: Count, First, Last, Mean, Median, Minimum, MAximum, Standard Deviation, Variance, Mean Absolute Deviation, Product of All Items, Sum, Rolling
+     - Specifying a "Rolling" aggregation will also require a Window & a Computation (Correlation, Coiunt, Covariance, Kurtosis, Maximum, Mean, Median, Minimum, Skew, Standard Deviation, Sum or Variance)
    - specify both a group & an aggregation
  - Click the "Load" button which will load the data and display the default cahrt type "line"
  - You now have the ability to toggle between different chart types: line, bar, stacked bar, pie & wordcloud